CarlosGomezUAB-1460840/RoboAspersor/README.md

 - Sim (for connect to Coppelia)
 - And other libraries like (Time, sys, random, skimage.io)+
 - TinkerCad (for 3D model)

 ---
+## How to Use

+FALTA POR COMPLETAR

+---
 ## Simulation